Wednesday, 27 May 2020

 We will add 2 coffee mugs of water and let the entire thing boil covered at low to medium heat for 8-10 minutes.

-We will open the cover, adjust the salt and add the slitted green chillies.
+We will remove the cover, adjust the salt and add the slitted green chillies.
 We will let it boil for a minute or two, we should be done.

 At any point of cooking, if we find the dal to be too thick, we can add some more water.